XavierAgostino/XavierAgostino/xavier_github_readme.md

 > *"I believe in building technology that solves real problems for real people - whether that's helping students find housing or making algorithms easier to understand."*

 ---

-## 📝 Short Bio (for other platforms)

-*Computer Science student at Harvard building technology that solves real-world problems.
-Former CTO at Harvard Student Agencies ($8M revenue), Palantir Launch Program participant, and co-founder of Villa MVP.
-When I'm not coding, you'll find me on the football field or at a chess board.
-I believe in creating software that makes a meaningful impact - whether that's helping students navigate housing markets or making complex algorithms accessible to everyone.*